-This is an accelerated program for the academic achiever to complete both a B.S. degree in Business Administration with an approved major and a M.B.A. degree in five years.
+This is an accelerated program for the academic achiever to complete both a B.S. or a B.A. degree and an M.B.A. degree in five years.
 The student must demonstrate superior academic performance by having an overall GPA of 3.50 or better when applying for this program and maintain this GPA going into the senior year.

 In accord with policy published elsewhere in this Catalog under Degree Requirements, a minimum of 120 semester credit hours is required for a Bachelor's degree and a minimum of 36 semester credit hours is required for an MBA degree.
-Therefore, a combined bachelor/master degree program will include a minimum of 150 semester credit hours.